-Sales by a bookstore of non-education-related items such as T-shirts, sweatshirts, hats, memorabilia, class rings, license plates, etc. are subject to sales tax, regardless of whether the purchaser is a student or non-student.
+Until May 4, 2023, sales by a bookstore of non-education-related items such as T-shirts, sweatshirts, hats, memorabilia, class rings, license plates, etc. are subject to sales tax, regardless of whether the purchaser is a student or non-student.
 In addition, the bookstore must register as a retail merchant to purchase these items exempt for resale and to collect the tax from the ultimate purchaser.
+Effective May 4, 2023, all sales by schools (including yearbooks) that are a part of the Indiana public school system, which includes their sales through a school-operated bookstore, are exempt from sales tax.
+However, this exemption does not extend to independent school organizations, as outlined below.

-By School Organizations
+By Independent School Organizations

-Individual school organizations or groups that conduct selling activities need not collect sales tax if the funds are to be used by the organization in furtherance of a nonprofit purpose and the organization makes such sales for a period of 30 or fewer days during a calendar year.
+Effective May 4, 2023, independent school organizations, clubs, or groups that conduct selling activities need not collect sales tax if the funds are to be used by the organization in furtherance of a nonprofit purpose and the organization makes \$100,000 or less in sales in the current or previous calendar year.
 This exemption typically removes the requirement to collect sales tax for most fundraising and student activities conducted during the school year, such as athletic event concession sales, as long as the concessions are sold directly by the school organization.